pfeiferd/gweb/README.md

 GWeb
 ====

-GWeb is hybrid Web application to run jobs for genomic analysis using [Genestrip](https://github.com/pfeiferd/genestrip).
+GWeb a is hybrid Web application to run jobs for genomic analysis using [Genestrip](https://github.com/pfeiferd/genestrip).

 ## License